 Skip to content

-A new study1 in the Iranian Journal of Paediatrics, reveals that taking probiotic supplements can improve the quality of life of patients with cystic fibrosis (CS).
-CS is a disorder that affects the transport of sodium and chloride across cell membranes, leading to excessive amounts of thick, viscous secretions in both the lungs and digestive tract.
+Cystic Fibrosis is a disorder that affects the transport of sodium and chloride across cell membranes, leading to excessive amounts of thick, viscous secretions in both the lungs and digestive tract.

-Cystic fibrosis sufferers often require frequent courses of antibiotic medication for chest infections that are exacerbated by the sticky mucous clogging their lungs and causing inflammation.
+Cystic Fibrosis sufferers often require frequent courses of antibiotic medication for chest infections that are exacerbated by the sticky mucous clogging their lungs and causing inflammation.

 Each course of antibiotics depletes levels of beneficial bacteria in the intestines, which has many implications for our general health and wellbeing.
 A lack of ‘good’ bacteria can reduce our ability to digest food and absorb vital nutrients.
 It can also lead to lowered immune function, and increased susceptibility to infections.

-Cystic fibrosis sufferers often have reduced digestive function, due to thickened digestive secretions.
+Cystic Fibrosis sufferers often have reduced digestive function, due to thickened digestive secretions.
 Both pancreatic secretions and bile can become more viscous than they should be, and this disrupts their flow through both the pancreatic duct and the bile duct.
 Pancreatic inflammation and scarring to the liver can occur as a result, but also the patients ability to digest food is severely restricted.